-For something more unique, try the ancient Steinbier alpine beer where the brewing process involves hot rocks and beechwood fire.
+For something more unique, try the ancient Steinbier alpine beer.
+The brewing process for this beer involves hot rocks and beechwood fire!

 No trip to Vermont would be complete without making a stop at a Ben & Jerry’s ice cream shop.
 This iconic ice cream chain was started in Burlington, Vermont in 1978 and now has become a major attraction.

-While the original store is no longer there anymore, you can grab a delicious waffle cone, sundae, or a shake from the Ben & Jerry’s store that’s located at the Church Street Marketplace.
+While the original store is no longer there, you can grab a delicious waffle cone, sundae, or shake from the Ben & Jerry’s ice cream parlor that’s located at the Church Street Marketplace.